Introduction to SQLite

 2. Download that zip file.

-3. Create a folder in C or D ( wherever you want ) for storing SQLite by expanding zip file.
+3. Create a folder in C or D ( wherever you want ) for storing SQLite by expanding the zip file.

-4. Open the command prompt and set the path for the location of SQLite folder given in the previous step.
+4. Open the command prompt and set the path for the location of the SQLite folder given in the previous step.
 After that write “sqlite3” and press enter.
 You can also directly open the .exe file from the folder where you have stored the SQLite whole thing.
 After clicking on the selected .exe file it will open SQLite application Installation on Linux: Open Terminal, type this command, and enter the password

 sudo apt-get install sqlite3 libsqlite3-dev

 It will automatically install and once it asks Do you want to continue (Y/N) type Y and press enter.
 After successful installation, we can check it by command sqlite3.
+Features of SQLite

 - The transactions follow ACID properties i.e. atomicity, consistency, isolation, and durability even after system crashes and power failures.